 C. Shanghai to Lhasa by Plane

 If you want to reach Lhasa quickly, then, the flight from Shanghai to Lhasa would be your best option.
 The upside of this option is that it is convenient and fast.
-You can reach Lhasa from Shanghai in less than 10 hours if there is no stopover.
+You can reach Lhasa from Shanghai in less than 4 hours.
 The downside of this option is that you have only limited time to adjust to high altitude which means you have less time to acclimate your body to the high altitude of Lhasa, making you more prone to experiencing altitude sickness.

 There are not so many direct flights from Shanghai to Lhasa.
-Most of these flights, however, make a layover at Chengdu or a stopover at Xian.
+Most of these flights make a layover in Chengdu or in Xian.
 Some flights have one or more stopovers likewise.